deepmodeling/abacus-develop/docs/advanced/scf/soc.md

 In `PP_HEADER` part, keyword `has_so=1` and `relativistic="full"` refer to SOC effects have been considered, which would lead to different `PP_NONLOCAL` and `PP_PSWFC` parts.
 Please be careful that `relativistic="full"` version can be used for SOC or non-SOC calculation, but `relativistic="scalar"` version only can be used for non-SOC calculation.
-When full-relativistic pseudopotential is used for non-SOC calculation, ABACUS will automatic transform it to scalar-relativistic version.
+When full-relativistic pseudopotential is used for non-SOC calculation, ABACUS will automatically transform it to scalar-relativistic version.

 Numerical atomic orbitals in ABACUS are unrelated with spin, same orbital file can be used for SOC and non-SOC calculation.